paulm17/stylefusion/README.md

 ## Why?

-Mantine 7 was created with CSS Modules, which many consider a step back from CSS-in-JS.
-Which was used with Mantine 6.
-CSS-in-JS gives you many benefits such as:-
+Mantine 6 used CSS-in-JS and with the release of 7 they switched to CSS Modules.
+CSS Modules are great for small projects, but they don't offer the same benefits as CSS-in-JS.
+Such as:-

 - Colocated styles
 - Build time extraction of styles to CSS files